Morgan G. Bulkeley Stadium

 Morgan G. Bulkeley Stadium was a sporting event stadium located in Hartford, Connecticut and the site of Babe Ruth's final exhibition baseball game.
 The facility was home to the Eastern League's Hartford Senators, the Hartford Blues of the National Football League, and included a 1/5 mile dirt oval for motor sports.
-Originally named Clarkin Field from 1921–1927, the stadium was renamed for former Connecticut Governor and First President of the National League, Morgan Bulkeley in 1928.
+Originally named Clarkin Field (or Clarkin Stadium) from 1921 to 1927, the stadium was renamed for former Connecticut Governor and First President of the National League, Morgan Bulkeley in 1928.

 James H. Clarkin, owner of the Hartford Senators, replaced the old Wethersfield Avenue Baseball Grounds (also sometimes called Clarkin Field or Clarkin's Field) with the new Clarkin Field in 1921.
 After a series of rain delays, the ballpark finally opened on May 4, 1921.

 The ballpark was located at Hanmer Street and George Street off of Franklin Avenue.
-There was a fine playing surface laid out and Clarkin had erected one of the best minor league structures in the country, with a stand of steel and concrete and dressing rooms, shower baths and complete modern equipment.
-In 1927 fire destroyed the stand but it was rebuilt in less than a month.
-After only playing away games during the beginning of the season, the Hartford Senators returned to Hartford for a gala opening of Bulkeley Stadium in July 1927.
-According to the Hartford Courant, Clarkin died 6 years later on March 12, 1933.
+Clarkin had erected the park with a stand of steel and concrete and dressing rooms, shower baths and complete modern equipment.
+On May 8, 1927, fire gutted the stand.
+The park was largely rebuilt in about nine weeks.
+After only playing away games during that time, the Hartford Senators returned to Hartford for the re-opening of Clarkin Field on July 11.
+Clarkin sold the ballpark and the team the following year.
+The park was renamed Bulkeley Stadium in February 1928.
+Clarkin died on March 12, 1933.

-Between 1921 and 1952, the stadium was the home of Hartford's various minor league baseball teams: the Hartford Senators, Hartford Blues, Hartford Laurels, Hartford Bees, and Hartford Chiefs.
+Between 1921 and 1952, the stadium was the home of Hartford's various minor league baseball teams: the Hartford Senators, Hartford Laurels, Hartford Bees, and Hartford Chiefs as well as their short lived NFL franchise the Hartford Blues.
 Lou Gehrig, Jim Thorpe, Ty Cobb, Jimmie Foxx, Leo Durocher, Hank Greenberg, Warren Spahn, Ted Williams, and Johnny Sain all played at Bulkeley Stadium at one point in their careers.
 When the Boston Braves moved to Milwaukee at the end of the 1952 season, Hartford's minor league team was relocated.